hep-gc/docker/external_cloud/csv2/separated_containers/single_host/README.md

     ~~~~

-8. Follow the instructions in the run_csv2 directory's README to pull and run the csv2 docker image on another machine.
+8. Follow the instructions in the run_csv2 directory's README to pull and run the csv2 image on another machine, with condor running on either the same or another machine.